DLR-SC/prov2neo/README.md

 **Note: Project status is WIP, expect breaking changes!**

 ## Known Limitations :traffic_light:
-- `prov2neo` does not support the import of PROV graphs that miss some node definitions!
-(See #7 for progress.)
+- `prov2neo` does not support the import of PROV graphs that use RDF Literals as the start or end point of relations.
+(See #8 for progress.)

 ## Installation